Sudhansh6/Stock-Analysis/README.md

 Harami is a two candle pattern.
 The first candle is usually long and the second candle has a small body.
 The second candle is generally opposite in colour to the first candle.
 On the appearance of the harami pattern a trend reversal is possible.

 **Bullish Harami**
 Appears after a down trend.
-A bearish candle is followed a bullish candle.
+A bearish candle is followed by a bullish candle.
 The opening on P2 should be higher than the close of P1.
 **Thoughts**: On day 1 of the pattern (P1) a red candle with a new low is formed, reinforcing the bear’s position in the market.
 On day 2 of the pattern (P2) the market opens at a price higher than the previous day’s close.
 On seeing a high opening price the bears panic ,as they would have otherwise expected a lower opening price.
 The blue candle not only encourages the bulls to build long positions, but also unnerves the bears.
 **Recommended Actions**: Go for a long trade. *The lowest low of the pattern will be the stoploss for the trade*.

 **Bearish Harami**
 Appears after an uptrend.
-The open of P2 should be lower than close of P1.
+The open of P2 should be lower than the close of P1.

 ### Morning Star
 The morning star is a bullish candlestick pattern which evolves over a three day period.
 It is a downtrend reversal pattern.
 The pattern is formed by combining 3 consecutive candlesticks.
 The morning star appears at the bottom end of a down trend.
-**Thoughts**: P1 establishes bears influence over the market with a bearish candle.
+**Thoughts**: P1 establishes the influlence of bears over the market with a bearish candle.
 P2 opens with a gap down much to the joy of the bears.
 Although, P2 ends up becoming a spinning top or Doji showing indecision in the market.
 P3 opens with a gap up to the astonishment of bears.
-The candle must cross the open of P1 candle.
+The candle must cross the open of the P1 candle.
 **Recommended Actions**: Go for a long trade if current market price on P3 is higher than open of P1. *The lowest low in the pattern would act as a stop loss for the trade*.

 ### Evening Star
-The evening star is bearish equivalent of Morning Star.
+The evening star is the bearish equivalent of Morning Star.
 Explanations are similar to above.

 ## Support and Resistance
 The best way to identify the target price is to identify the support and the resistance points.
-The support and resistance (S&R) are specific price points on a chart which are expected to attract maximum amount of either buying or selling.
+The support and resistance (S&R) are specific price points on a chart which are expected to attract the maximum amount of either buying or selling.
 The support price is a price at which one can expect more buyers than sellers.
 Likewise the resistance price is a price at which one can expect more sellers than buyers.
 ### Resistance
 The resistance level is a price point on the chart where traders expect maximum supply (in terms of selling) for the stock/index. *The resistance level is always above the current market price*.
 The likely hood of the price rising up to the resistance level, consolidating, absorbing all the supply, and then declining is high.
 The resistance often acts as a trigger to sell.
 ### Support
 The support level is a price point on the chart where the trader expects maximum demand (in terms of buying) coming into the stock/index.
 Whenever the price falls to the support line, it is likely to bounce back.
 The support level is always below the current market price.
-### Identifying Support and Resistant levels
+### Identifying Support and Resistance levels
 1. Identify at least 3 price action zones – A price action zone can be described as ‘sticky points’ on chart where the price has displayed at least one of the behaviors:
 - Hesitated to move up further after a brief up move
 - Hesitated to move down further after a brief down move